 What Is The Best Dosing For Vitamin D Deficiency?

-To achieve an optimal vitamin D status of 70nmol/L, research suggests an intake for all adults of 1,000 IU (25mcg) or more daily, or in warmer climates, 15-20 min of sunlight per day.
-According to the most recent clinical research, for short-term treatment of Vitamin D deficiency, doses of 50,000 IU per week for 6-12 weeks are often needed (cumulative dose of 600,000 IU or more).
+Up until recently, research suggested taking 1000 IU (25mcg) daily to reach an optimal vitamin D status of 70nmol/L, however, new research suggests an intake for all adults of 2,000 IU (50mcg) daily to achieve a new optimal vitamin D status of 75nmol/L. For short-term treatment of Vitamin D deficiency, doses of 50,000 IU per week for 6-12 weeks are often needed (cumulative dose of 600,000 IU or more).
 For long-term treatment, maximum doses should not exceed more than 4000 IU/day for adults.
 Maximum doses are at 4000 IU/day to avoid hypercalcemia and toxicity occurs at 10,000 IU/day.
 The new recommended daily allowance (RDA) for bone health, is as follows: <70 years of age, 600 IU daily; > 71 years, 800 IU daily; and for pregnant and lactating women, 600 IU daily.

 Resources